Southampton F.C.: Subsequent promotion and relegation (2023–present)

 On 21 June 2023, the club appointed Russell Martin as manager on a three-year contract.
 After losing four of their first eight games back in the Championship, the Saints went on a club-record 25-game unbeaten run in all competitions.
 Following an eventual fourth place finish, Southampton returned to the Premier League at the first attempt via the play-offs, defeating Leeds United 1–0 in the final at Wembley.

 On 15 December 2024, Martin was dismissed after a 5–0 defeat at home to Tottenham Hotspur, as Southampton sat 20th in the Premier League table with only five points after 16 games.
 Six days later, Ivan Jurić was appointed as manager on an 18-month deal.
 The club were relegated from the Premier League on 6 April 2025 with seven games remaining, becoming the earliest team to suffer relegation in Premier League history.
 Jurić left Southampton by mutual consent the following day, with under-21s manager Simon Rusk appointed as his replacement on an interim basis for the remainder of the season.

 In May 2025, Will Still was announced as the incoming manager for the upcoming season on a three-year contract.
-Still was dismissed on 2 November 2025, with Southampton sat 21st in the Championship and having won just twice in their first 13 league games.
+Still was dismissed on 2 November 2025, with Southampton 21st in the Championship and having won just twice in their first 13 league games.
+Having been appointed as interim head coach of the club since Still's sacking, under-21s manager Tonda Eckert was announced as Southampton's full time head coach on 5 December 2025, signing a contract until 2027.

+Southampton ended the 2025–26 season in fourth place, and beat Middlesbrough 2–1 on aggregate in the play-off semi-final.
+The tie was surrounded by controversy, after a Southampton analyst was spotted filming a Middlesbrough training session two days before the first leg, in contravention of league regulations.
+On 19 May 2026, following a hearing with the EFL Independent Disciplinary Commission, the club was expelled from the 2026 EFL Championship play-off final, with Middlesbrough taking their place in the final against Hull City.
+The expulsion was estimated to cost the club up to £200 million in lost Premier League promotion revenue and related commercial income.
+In the hearings into the espionage controversy, the club also admitted to spying on Ipswich Town and Oxford United training sessions.
+The club was also penalised with a four-point deduction for the 2026–27 EFL Championship.
+The Saints appealed the ruling, but it was dismissed by an independent panel with no other opportunity to appeal.
+In July 2026, in relation to the spying incidents, the FA charged Eckert with three breaches of FA rules.